Israel steps up Gaza offensive, kills senior Hamas figures

 Still unclear is how the fighting in Gaza will affect Netanyahu’s political future.
 He failed to form a government coalition after inconclusive parliamentary elections in March, and now his political rivals have three weeks to try to form one.

 His rivals have courted a small Islamist Arab party.
-But the longer the fighting drags on, the more it could hamper their attempts at forming a coalition.
+But the longer the fighting lasts, the more it could hamper their attempts at forming a coalition.
 It could also boost Netanyahu if another election is held, since security is his strong suit with the public.

 Israel and Hamas have fought three wars since the Islamic militant group seized power in Gaza from rival Palestinian forces in 2007.